novacrazy/trace-error/README.md

 all instances of `try!` and `?` should be replaced with `try_throw!` if you intend to use this crate to its fullest.
 However, the `?` operator can be used for `Result<_, Trace<E>>` when the return value is also a `Result` using `Trace<E>`, just because `From` is implemented for types for itself.

+Additionally, if you must use the `Result<T, Trace<E>>` directly instead of immediately returning it, you can use the `trace_error!` macro to create it with the desired error value.

 If the `Trace` being returned in a result does **NOT** contain the same error type, but they are convertible, use `try_rethrow!` to convert the inner error type.

 Example: